karanbokil/mcp/src/ecs-mcp-server/README.md

 4. Deploy applications to ECS Fargate with appropriate networking and security settings
 5. Configure Application Load Balancers for public access
 6. Return public URLs for accessing the deployed application
+7. List and inspect ECS resources across your AWS environment
+8. Explore ECR repositories and container images

 ## Vibe Coder Prompts